-1. Gather fresh ideas to try out at school
+1. Gather ideas to try out in your classroom or for online learning

 As you get yourself ready for a new batch of students, you may be assessing what worked well last year and what you’d like to improve this year.
-Whether you’re a new educator or you have decades of experience, discovering new and better ways of doing things encourages continual improvement, productivity and harmony.
+And with many classrooms going remote or hybrid, you may be trying to figure out which lessons will translate into online teaching or for modified learning schedules.

 - How to Conquer Common Back-to-School Stressors